Instructions for authors

 In order to give appropriate credit to each author of a paper, the individual contributions of authors to the manuscript should be specified in this section.

-An 'author' is generally considered to be someone who has made substantive intellectual contributions to a published study.
-To qualify as an author one should 1) have made substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; 2) have been involved in drafting the manuscript or revising it critically for important intellectual content; and 3) have given final approval of the version to be published.
+According to ICMJE guidelines, An 'author' is generally considered to be someone who has made substantive intellectual contributions to a published study.
+To qualify as an author one should 1) have made substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; 2) have been involved in drafting the manuscript or revising it critically for important intellectual content; 3) have given final approval of the version to be published; and 4) agree to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.
 Acquisition of funding, collection of data, or general supervision of the research group, alone, does not justify authorship.

 We suggest the following kind of format (please use initials to refer to each author's contribution): FC analyzed and interpreted the patient data regarding the hematological disease and the transplant.
 RH performed the histological examination of the kidney, and was a major contributor in writing the manuscript.
 All authors read and approved the final manuscript.